 What if I am accused of plagiarism?

-If you are accused of plagiarism in an essay, dissertation, exam or other piece of work, your case will be investigated by either your School or, in cases of severe plagiarism, the Senate Assessors for Discipline.
+If you are accused of plagiarism in an essay, dissertation, exam or other piece of work, your case will be investigated by either your School or, in cases of severe plagiarism, the Senate Assessors for Student Conduct.
 They will almost certainly ask you to a meeting, where you will have to explain your side of the story.

 Sanctions available to the University could range from the opportunity to resubmit a piece of work, to being failed for the assessment or being given a severe reprimand.